CNC Machining vs. 3D Printing

 The Bottom Line of CNC Machines vs. 3D Printers

-It is true that 3D printing offers incredible opportunities and possibilities for numerous industries, especially in the cases of medical technology and prototyping.
+It is true that 3D printing offers incredible opportunities and possibilities for numerous industries, especially in the cases of precision technology and prototyping.
 When someone needs a single highly customized part, 3D printing can do the job effectively.
 Many people in the 3D printing world share a vision of consumers owning their own small 3D printers in their homes, printing small, custom-made products on a daily basis to cut out the middleman.

 Although this vision is an interesting take on the potential future of 3D printing, and is certainly within the realm of possibility, 3D printing is unlikely to ever replace CNC machining.
 Why?
 Because 3D printing is extremely inefficient at mass producing products.
 Mass-produced products created with CNC milling are much cheaper than their personally printed counterparts, and the quality and integrity of CNC milled products are vastly superior vs. those of 3D printed products.